 The Student Food Pantry is available to all students facing an emergency or interim food scarcity, regardless of where they live.
 If you are in need, please contact Student Services & Support at email@example.com or fill out the request form in the “Food Pantry Survey” chiclet on your Okta dashboard.

 Please be aware that the Student Food Pantry is only made possible by charitable donations.

 Individuals Being Supported

 ADA Accommodation & Accessibility

 Rocky Mountain University of Health Professions affirms its commitment to promote the goals of fairness and equity in all aspects of the educational enterprise.
-Discrimination, harassment, and sexual misconduct is unwelcome at RMUoHP, and should be reported to the appropriate parties so that it can be investigated, remedied, and addressed to both stop the offense and limit or eliminate further harm to RMUoHP students, staff, and visitors.
+Discrimination, harassment, and sexual misconduct is intolerable at RMU, and should be reported to the appropriate parties so it can be investigated, remedied, and addressed to both stop the offense and limit or eliminate further harm to RMU students, staff, and visitors.

-Inquiries about and reports of harassment, misconduct, or discrimination may be made to the Discrimination Hotline, at 385.375.8344.
+Reports of harassment, misconduct, or discrimination may be made to the Discrimination Hotline, at 385.375.8344.